Five Ways Your Fingernails Show You Something's Wrong With Your Health

-If they are, then this, along with other characteristics, may be warnings that something is not quite right with your body.
+If your nails are brittle or cracked, then these may be warnings that something is not quite right with your body.
 Maybe you’re lacking a certain vitamin or you’re suffering from anemia and don’t even realize it.

 This condition may be related to:

 - Thyroid Problems

 If your nails have become extremely dry and brittle overnight, then this may be due to anemia or thyroid problems.
 Unfortunately, cuticle oil will not help solve this problem.

 To pinpoint this problem you should check your hormone levels and make sure your thyroid is under control.
 If you have hypothyroidism or hyperthyroidism, then wait to resolve it in order to see if the nail problem goes away.